0xknwn/starknet-modular-account/docs/ROADMAP.md

   for users to review policies.
 - For a better understanding of the sessionkey flow in the SDK we should sign directly the request and not the `SessionKeyModule`
+- Check when OpenZeppelin uses Poseidon Hash and see if that impacts the Eth module.